tesoph/MS1_Portfolio/README.md

 * The [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to validate the CSS.
 * The [W3c Markup Validation Service](https://validator.w3.org) was used to validate each page of html.
-* Chrome DevTools was used to test each page across all media query breakpoints to ensure the responsive design works as expected.
+* Chrome DevTools was used to test each page across all media query breakpoints to ensure the responsive design works as expected and there is no screen width at which there is overlapping, hidden, or otherwise misplaced elements.

 The website has been manually tested to ensure it passes the following test cases: